Cadaei-Yuvxvs/OSHy-X/README.md

 ### Docker

 ```
+Usage: docker run --rm -v /path/to/data:/data jerync/oshyx_0.1.0:20211112
-Usage: OSHy.py [-h] -t TARGET [TARGET ...] -o OUTDIR [-c CROP] [-w WEIGHTING]
+               [-h] -t TARGET [TARGET ...] -o OUTDIR [-c CROP] [-w WEIGHTING]
                [-d DENOISE] [-f FIELDCORRECTION] [-m MOSAIC] [-x TESLA]
                [-b BIMODAL] [-n NTHREADS]

 Options:
-  -h, --help            show this help message and exit
+  -h, --help            Show this help message and exit
   -t TARGET [TARGET ...], --target TARGET [TARGET ...]
-                        A string or strings in a list pointing to the target
+                        A string or list of strings pointing to the target
                         image(s).
-Must end in nii.gz.
+Must be a NIfTI file.
   -o OUTDIR, --outdir OUTDIR
                         A string pointing to the output directory.
+Please
+                        ensure this is within the mounted volume (Specified
+                        with the -v flag for the docker run command.
   -c CROP, --crop CROP  Optional.
 A boolean indicating if the target image and
                         priors are to be cropped.
 If False, whole-image priors
                         will be used, which will improve the segmentation but